farhad02/Complexity-analysis-of-VVC-encoding-and-decoding/README.md

 Six video sequences have been encoded and decoded using VVC and HEVC (VTM 6 and HM 16 respectively), under different configurations and QPs, and all operations have been analyzed using Intel VTune 2019.
 The VTune outputs are reported in csv files in VTunie_CSV_reports.zip.
 Moreover, the complexity have been categorized and tabulated through Tables 1-4 below.

+## Citation:
+In case of using this dataset of the provided reports, please cite the following dataset:

+[1] Farhad Pakdaman, Mohammad Ali Adelimanesh, Moncef Gabbouj, Mahmoud Reza Hashemi, "DATASET FOR COMPLEXITY ANALYSIS OF VVC ENCODING AND DECODING", IEEE Dataport, 2020.
+[Online].
+Available: http://dx.doi.org/10.21227/p0rm-4b03.

 <!--   ![Image description](https://github.com/farhad02/Complexity-analysis-of-VVC-encoding-and-decoding/blob/master/VVC_enc.png) -->